huyendoesstuff/huyendoesstuff.github.io/_posts/2021-12-25-eternal-sunshine.md

 Some of the scenes I like:

-- The scene with two kids: Baby girl in pink cow boy hat held baby Joel's hand and walked him out from the bullying kids.
+- The scene with two kids: Baby girl in pink cow boy hat held baby Joel's hand and walked him out away from the bullying kids.
 Then they went home, with baby Joel placing a pillow on the baby girl's face in front of the house.
 Baby Joel's mom saw them, both of them waved at her: We're just playin'!
 It's such a sweet scene.

 - The scene at the end of the erasing procedure, with the beach house: